theHostileNegotiator/KWBandage/PatchNotes.md

 4. All air units faced the same direction when docked
 	* Reoriented direction of landing pads, based on the Air Tower (AKA, facing away from the center)
 		* Changed order to represent Air Tower
+5. Geometry is inaccurate being to large
+	* Adjusted geometry to be more representative of the model
 #### Tiberium Infusion
 1. Upgrade removes Militant Rockets and Fanatics extra GUN penalty damage
 	* Added the penalty damage to Tiberium Infusion Armor (Created new armor for Militant Rocket)